Disappearance (2002 film): Plot

-Jim visits Sheriff Richards in the nearby town of Two Wells, telling him about Ethan's disappearance, the town of Weaver, where the townspeople vanished without a trace, and the unseen beings attacking them.
-Richards denies all knowledge of the town, but while he is away, Jim is pulled aside by an old inmate named Lester who says the town does exist and the unseen force is possibly the mutated, deformed offspring of the townspeople who refused evacuation before the bomb was dropped or the spirits of Indians interred in a burial ground under the town or even Area 51, although he doesn't believe aliens are not necessarily the explanation for the unseen forces in Weaver.
-It's unclear if any of this is true or simply the ramblings of a madman.
+Jim visits Sheriff Richards in Two Wells, telling him about Ethan's disappearance, the town of Weaver where the townspeople vanished without a trace, and the unseen beings attacking them.
+Richards denies all knowledge of the town, but while he is away, Jim is pulled aside by an old inmate named Lester who says the town does exist and the unseen force is possibly the mutated, deformed offspring of the townspeople who refused evacuation before the bomb was dropped or the spirits of Indians interred in a burial ground under the town, or even Area 51, although he doesn't believe aliens are necessarily the explanation for the unseen forces in Weaver.
+Jim is not certain if any of this is true or simply the ramblings of a madman.

-Kate finds the girl from the video alive and working at the local Dairy Queen.
-When she returns with the rest of the family, the girl is nowhere to be seen and she told that she's "gone off-shift."
-The sheriff agrees to search for Ethan the next day.
-The family stays in a motel, but when Kate senses one of the beings watching them from the window, the family decides to leave at once.
-Meanwhile, Sheriff Richards takes the inmate Lester to the desert, lights a fire, and leaves him for "the beings".
+Kate finds the girl from the video alive and working at a local restaurant.
+When Kate returns with the rest of the family, the girl is nowhere to be seen and she is told that she's "gone off-shift".
+Sheriff Richards agrees to search for Ethan the next day.
+The family stays in a motel, but when Kate senses one of the creatures watching them from the window, the family decides to leave at once.
+Meanwhile, the Sheriff takes the inmate Lester to the desert, lights a fire, and leaves him for "the beings".

-As the Henleys attempt to flee, they are stopped by Sheriff Richards who tells them that he found Ethan.
-The four of them pick up Ethan from the Sheriff's, Jim noticing Lester's empty cell.
+As the Henleys attempt to flee, they are stopped by the Sheriff, who tells them that he found Ethan.
+The four of them pick up Ethan from the jail, Jim noticing Lester's empty cell.
 As the five of them drive off, Ethan tells them he fell and does not remember anything else, while Matt questions the events.
 As Jim is distracted, the car hits an unseen creature, causing the SUV to flip over.
 The viewpoint of one of the unseen creatures makes its way to the wrecked car, and the Henleys are heard screaming.

-Six months later, Jim is now the gas-station attendant, while Patty works as a waitress in the diner, all of them in the same dazed state as the other members of the town of Two Wells.
-After Kate has served Sheriff Richards at the diner, the film ends with Kate feeding one of the crows as several bikers turn up at the diner, very possibly to begin the cycle all over again.
+Six months later, Jim is now the gas station attendant, while Patty works as a waitress in the diner, all of them in the same dazed state as the other members of the town of Two Wells.
+After Patty has served Sheriff Richards at the diner, Kate feeds one of the crows as several bikers turn up at the diner.